 Boston University School of Law is inviting applications for its newly launched LLM Leadership Program.
-The small number of new positions is open to everyone applying to be admitted to BU Law’s LL.M. program beginning fall 2018, who have at least three years’ work experience.
+The small number of new scholarships is open to everyone applying to be admitted to BU Law’s LL.M. program beginning fall 2018, who have at least three years’ work experience.

 User Review( votes)